 - Business Overview: More or less a one-liner explaining the whole delivery company business model.
 Mention your Mission and Vision Statement.
 Give a brief delivery service business description.

 - Type of business: In this section, you’ll specify what type of company you are (food delivery service, flower delivery servicer, or a goods delivery service).
 Are you a single car driver to serve small businesses, or are you planning a large scale courier business?

 - Products or Services Offered: What services are offered?
 Are you a goods delivery business?
 Or are you delivering documents?
 Or are you doing deliveries for products?

 - Unique Value Proposition: How are you doing to differentiate yourself from others? (hint: it’s easy quality, speed, price, experience, same day deliveries or ideally all of them!)

 Section 3 – Marketing Strategy and Business Development

 The engine that keeps the business running is money.
 To get the money, you need clients.
 To get clients, you need to attract them with marketing.
 Here are the sections you’ll need for section3.

-- Target Customer and niche: This is taken from the market research & analysis, ideally.
-At this point, you’ll have done sufficient research, and you’ll have a great idea of who you are targeting and why!
-This is important for creating a marketing plan.
+- Target Customer and niche: This is taken from the market analysis, ideally.
+At this point, you’ll have done sufficient research, and you’ll have a great idea of customer discovery, who you are targeting and why!

 - Sales and Business Development: And of course, how are you going to carry out your sales?
 Do you have a sales process?
 Are you going to get clients to fill out an online form?
 This is where you write this all out.